welksonramos/cactus/README.md

 5. *`source ~/.zshrc`* or restart your terminal 🚀

 ## License
-&copy; Lincensed under The MIT License - Welkson Ramos
+&copy; Lincensed under The MIT License